Skeptomenos/Keystone/keystone_starter/keystone/directives/THINKING.md

 > 1. **Who requested this?**
 > 2. **What can be removed entirely?**
 > 3. **Ruthless prioritization:** What is the MINIMAL problem worth solving?

+> **ANTI-PATTERN: Linear Completion Bias**
+> AI agents can suffer from trying to "finish Phase 4 of a failing approach" before "starting Phase 0 of a new one."
+> **Solution:** Use "Strangler Fig" pattern.
+Freeze legacy, build new foundation immediately.

 ---